jeanrl/cdash/README.md

 Cláudia Dash
 =============

-Dash feito para adicionar recursos principalmente para sistemas mais compactos como XFCE, LXED, etc.
+Dash made ​​to add features mainly to more compact systems like XFCE, LXED, etc..

-Roda em sistemas robustos também como o KDE e Gnome.
+Robust systems also runs on KDE and Gnome like.

-## Motivativação
+## Motivation

-Ter um Dash não só bonito no desktop como também funcional e que acima de tudo aumentasse a produtividade.
+Have a Dash not only beautiful but also functional on the desktop and above all to increase productivity.

-#### Compilado com Qt 4.8.6
+#### Make with Qt 4.8.6

 ### Site
 www.jeanrl.com.br/cdash